kyma-project/test-infra/prow/README.md

 ### Upload configuration to the production Prow cluster

-Prow configuration is automatically uploaded to the production cluster from the `master` branch by the **Config Updater** plugin.
+Prow configuration is automatically uploaded to the production cluster from the `main` branch by the **Config Updater** plugin.

 ### Configure branch protection